 Sunday, April 14th, 2019

 9:00 am - 12 noon

-Plan to make your voice count by attending the 51st AGM at 9:00am on Sunday, April 2nd at the Saskatoon Inn.
+Plan to make your voice count by attending the 53rd AGM at 9:00am on Sunday, April 14th at the Travelodge in Saskatoon.
 This is your opportunity to assist the Board of Directors in setting our direction for the coming year.

 RSVP is NOT required for this event - all members are welcome and you earn 3 business credits for attending the entire event.

 2.0 Review/amend/adopt Agenda

 3.0 Review/amend/adopt Minutes of AGM in Regina - April 8th, 2018

 4.0 Business arising from Minutes